 - Lastly, I have friends who organize ceremonies near Bogota.
 I’ll be happy to try to connect you to them if you reach me via email (firstname.lastname@example.org).

-Shaman Geovanny does ceremonies with both medicine and without medicine in his sweat lodge and they are all very powerful.
+Shaman Geovanny does ceremonies with and without the medicine in his sweatlodge and they are all very powerful.
 He is an experienced shaman and healer and also makes healing oils.
-I met him in a retreat in Colombia and did san pedro in the temazcal (sweat lodge) as well as in his beautiful place in Ecuador.
+I met him at a retreat in Colombia and did san pedro in the temazcal (sweatlodge) as well as in his beautiful place in Ecuador.

 His English is not advanced so you can write him in very simple plain English indicating you’d like to join a circle of its happening around your travel dates.
 His email is email@example.com and he is very responsive.